VIBHORE-LAB/WebAnalyzer.Ai/README.md

-# 🔍 WebStack Insight
+# 🔍 WebAnalzyer Insight

-**WebStack Insight** is a browser extension that uses AI to inspect and summarize the underlying technologies used in any website — including the tech stack, API calls, frameworks, and potential development strategies.
+**WebAnalyzer Insight** is a browser extension that uses AI to inspect and summarize the underlying technologies used in any website — including the tech stack, API calls, frameworks, and potential development strategies.

 Powered by [Cohere](https://cohere.com), it provides instant insights in a clean and intuitive UI.
 Whether you're a developer, tech researcher, or just curious — WebStack Insight helps you understand what’s behind the scenes.